 - Permanent vibration monitoring equipment will be mounted on the Munn Street Bond Store / Dalgety Bond Stores (SHR 00526) - Where vibration intensive plant is required to operate within the site-specific minimum working distances, as outlined in the CNVIS, attended vibration monitoring will be undertaken to verify that vibration levels achieve compliance with the structural damage objectives - If the monitoring being undertaken identifies that vibration is likely to exceed, or is exceeding the structural damage objectives, the construction methodology will be reviewed and, if necessary, additional mitigation measures will be implemented - Conditions surveys of the Munn Street Bond Store / Dalgety Bond Stores (SHR 00526) and the Hickson Road heritage wall (SHR 01682) will be undertaken in advance of, and at the conclusion of construction activities on site ltem Address Listing Significanc e Potential impact Mitigation Measures Warehouses/ Munn Street Bond Stores/ Dalgety Bond Stores 6-20 Munn Street, Millers Point, NSW 2000 00526 SHR State CNVIS has identified a risk of damage due to vibration if vibratory intensive plant is operating within minimum working distances of this building.
 This building will be used as an office during construction, without further modification to the building's interior or exterior.
 A permanent vibration monitor will be affixed to this structure as recommended by the CNVIS.
 A pre and post construction condition survey will also be undertaken.
 Vibration levels will not be permitted to exceed CVNIS recommendations Millers Point & Dawes Point Village Precinct Upper Fort Street, Millers Point, NSW 2000 01682 SHR State Major Direct The COP works have the potential to remove the archaeological resource from areas of Hickson Road Archaeological investigation and salvage, archaeological interpretation Bridges Over Hickson Road Argyle Place (And Munn and Windmill Streets), Millers Point, NSW 2000 I869 Sydney Local Environmental Plan 2012 Local Indirect The COP Works will not have a direct impact on the heritage fabric of this item.
 There is a risk of inadvertent damage through movement of plant during removal of the acoustic shed.
 Protect original fabric against inadvertent damage during Hickson Road replacement works and acoustic shed removal.
 Pre and post construction condition survey to be undertaken Retaining Wall, Palisade Fence and High Steps High Street, Millers Point, NSW 2000 I881 and I882 Sydney Local Environmental Plan 2012 Local Indirect The COP Works will not have a direct impact on the heritage fabric of this item.
 There is a risk of inadvertent damage from tools and plant operating in the vicinity of the wall and vibratory damage as identified in the CNVIS.
-Potential impact during the removal of the protective mesh put in place during the TSE works. attended vibration monitors when Cuthbert's Seawall & Deadman Anchor Blocks (re-instated) Foreshore of Nawi Cove between The Cutaway and 25 Hickson Road, Barangaroo, 2000 HP8.
-Barangaroo Development Authority - Heritage and Conservation register Local / Direct The COP Works will necessitate the temporary removal, storage and then reinstatement of these items. commence Protect items insitu during tree removal activities.
-Survey, photo-document, remove, store and re-instate following construction activities.
+Potential impact during the removal of the protective mesh put in place during the TSE works.
+Protect original fabric against inadvertent damage during construction activities.
+Vibratory intensive plant and equipment will be monitored with attended vibration monitors when operating within minimum working distances of the wall as outlined in the CNVIS An Environmental Works Method Statement (EWMS) to be prepared and issued prior to mesh removal works Foreshore of Nawi Cove HP8 Barangaroo Local Direct Protect items insitu during tree removal & Deadman Anchor between The Cutaway and Development Authority / The COP Works will necessitate the activities.
+Survey, photo-document, Blocks (re-instated) 25 Hickson Road, Barangaroo, 2000 Heritage and Conservation register temporary removal, storage and then reinstatement of these items. remove, store and re-instate following construction activities.